How Many Laser Jammers Do I Need?

-K40 recommends a minimum of two Laser Defusers™, with three or more preferred depending on the size of your vehicle, to combat police laser guns used in North America.
+K40 recommends a minimum of two Laser Defusers™, with three or more preferred depending on your vehicle’s size, to combat police laser guns used in North America.

-The Porsche GT2RS example below shows that with three Laser Defusers™, this driver is protected from a center mass shot from a police laser gun as well as having both headlights covered, so that the vehicle is protected when the officer moves the gun to try secondary targets.
+The Porsche GT2RS example below shows that with three Laser Defusers™, this driver is protected from a center mass shot from a police laser gun.
+Both headlights are covered so that the vehicle is protected when the officer moves the gun to try secondary targets.

 In this example, you see how a larger profile vehicle is a bigger, more reflective target.
 The officer has many options to obtain a speed reading.
 For this reason, MORE Laser Defusers™ are needed for complete protection.

 The GMC Denali Hennessey below shows four Laser Defusers™.
-This driver is protected from a police laser gun on from top to bottom and on both grille sides.
-When the officer moves the radar gun to try secondary targets to obtain the vehicles speed, this GMC Denali Hennessey is protected.
+This driver is protected from a police laser gun from top to bottom and on both grille sides.
+When the officer moves the radar gun to try secondary targets to obtain the vehicle’s speed, this GMC Denali Hennessey is protected.

 If you opt to protect the rear of the vehicle, K40 would recommend a minimum of one laser Defuser to cover the rear license plate frame.
 If you were driving away from the officer shooting police laser, this would be his/her best target.